nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 Now that the billing account is set up, you can use GCP resources!

+!!! important

+    Keep track of GCP service charges from the billing account section of the GCP console (e.g., invoice information can be found in the "Transactions" section).
+For more information and tutorials on monitoring expenses, see [GCP documentation](https://cloud.google.com/billing/docs).

+    Tracking the exact and estimated costs on GCP can be challenging.
+See [this blog post](https://medium.com/@lukwam/reconcile-your-monthly-gcp-invoice-with-bigquery-billing-export-b36ae0c961e) for an explanation of monitoring computing costs.

 ## Centralized billing account

-Alternatively, a centralized billing account to share with a team can be set up using a G Suite organization and a Google Billing Account linked to an organization host's credit card.
+Alternatively, a centralized billing account can be set up to share with a team using a G Suite organization and a Google Billing Account linked to an organization host's credit card.
 The Google documentation provides a [quick start guide](https://cloud.google.com/resource-manager/docs/quickstart-organizations) to set this up.

 In brief, if a hypothetical user, Jon, decided to start working with the GCP, he and his administrator, Janice, would use the following workflow: